 June is National Safety Month

-Join the National Safety Council (NSC) and organizations across the country by raising awareness of what it takes to make sure No 1 Gets Hurt.
+Join the National Safety Council (NSC) and organizations across the country by raising safety awareness during National Safety Month.
 Observed annually in June, National Safety Month focuses on reducing leading causes of injury and death at work, on the road and in our homes and communities.

 The National Safety Council provides many resources so that any organization can have a successful Safety Month campaign.
 Every week has a different focus but every organization can participate in National Safety Month in any way that meets the needs of their team members.

-To access the free materials available (you don’t have to be an NSC member) just go to the NSC website and choose the link that says “Get Your National Safety Month Materials”.
+To access the free materials available (you don’t have to be an NSC member) just go to the NSC website and choose the link that says “Get Free Materials”.
 Once you enter some basic information you will immediately get the link to download the materials you can use for National Safety Month.

 Campaign materials for every week include:

-You will also be able to download the official National Safety Month Poster, download family activity sheets and learn more about starting a workplace wellness plan.
+You will also be able to download the official National Safety Month Poster, take the SafeAtWork Pledge and learn more about starting a workplace wellness plan.
 They also make it easy by adding related links to other materials that could also be useful during National Safety Month.